International and Study Abroad

-- Submission of all application forms on stipulated dates is essential to secure necessary approvals and the transferring of credits.
+- of all application forms on stipulated dates is essential to secure necessary approvals and the transferring of credits.

 - Study Abroad participants are not eligible for Dean’s List honors, as such honors are based on the GPA earned in a minimum of credits taken at Fordham.

 - Pass/Fail and one-credit courses will not transfer; no duplication of classes taken at Fordham can occur.

 - Full-term study abroad participants remain matriculated at Fordham University and are subject to the academic policies of the University and their major, as well as the University’s Code of Conduct.